davidBelanger/torch-util/README.md

 # Using My Code

+This code provides various utility classes that are very useful when designing deep learning applications for NLP.
+These arose through the process of developing a particular application.
+Therefore, it's certain that we do not cover all use cases and that our API would need to be circumvented at various points when applying it to new tasks.
+Also, we provide no guarantees that the code actually works, etc.

 If you have general torch questions, I encourage you to post to the torch google [group](https://groups.google.com/forum/#!forum/torch7), which is quite active.
 If you have particular comments or suggestions on my code, let me know.
 Better yet, make a pull request!